YKhanna2003/Scalable_Backend_for_Satellite_Imagery/API/README.md

-# Image Processing API README
+# Filter API

 This repository contains a collection of Python functions for various image processing tasks.
 These functions use the OpenCV library and provide different image filtering and manipulation techniques.

 ## Table of Contents:
 1. Functions
+    - Convert Image to Numpy Array
+    - Salt and Pepper
     - Custom Filter
     - Gaussian Filter
     - Median Filter